It was a cold winter about 3 years ago when my mother-in-law and her best friend decided to take a trip to the city to go buy crochet material.

 Well, because if there is food simply hanging around, then a squirrel is going to see it as a means of survival and be drawn to it.

-So in our case, we lived in the woods where we had lots of acorn trees.
+In our case, we lived in the woods where we had lots of acorn trees.
 If we didn’t want squirrels we had to be persistent with scooping up the acorns so the squirrels wouldn’t come to our yard looking for food.

 Nor would they be tempted to hibernate on our property either (or use our cars as a food storage space.)

-So if you have trees that produce nuts or acorns, then rake them up.
+If you have trees that produce nuts or acorns, then rake them up.
 If you have berries just lying around on the ground try to rake those up as well.

 2. Your Four-Legged Friends